CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 We considered defining a full blown imperative DSL using groovy or something else but:
 * Writing transformations in java fits more naturally into the BFD code base and team expertise.
-* Declarative structure allows the plugin to guarantee adherance to the RDA API conventions and proper code review.
+* Declarative structure allows the plugin to guarantee adherance to the RDA API conventions and proper code review. (i.e. no cheats can be inserted as code in the DSL file)
-* Transformations in the plugin have a standard structure that makes them easier to develop and debug.
+* Transformations implemented in java within the plugin have a standard structure that makes them easier to develop and debug.

-Another alternative would be to forgo code generation completely.
+We considered using a dynamic transformation system rather than a code generator.
 The same metadata could be used to configure a class at runtime to perform all of the same transformations on the fly.
 This idea would have the advantage of eliminating the need for a maven plugin since a single class in a java library could dynamically perform all of the same work as the generated code.
 There are downsides to this approach though:
+* It would not work for creating entity classes or SQL migration files.
 * A fully dynamic object would have a performance penalty compared to compiled code.
 For example with generated code the java JIT could determine that specific code branches are unused in the transformation classes for one of the claim types but always used for a different one.
 Since we will be processing millions of messages per day this could become a bottleneck or increase CPU resource requirements.
 * Breakpoints can be set in specific places in the generated code to see what's happening if a bug is encountered.
-  Dynamic code is more general and isolating a problem to a specific field can be more difficult.
-  (Skipping past the first 30 fields while debugging to see what happens in the field you care about can be painful.)
+Dynamic code is more general and isolating a problem to a specific field can be more difficult.  (e.g. skipping past the first 30 fields in your debugger to see what happens in the field you actually care about can be painful.)

 Continuing with the existing hard-written code would have a number of disadvantages:
-* It would will make it more difficult to react to changes in the RDA API going forward.
+* It would make it more difficult to react to changes in the RDA API going forward.
-* It would greatly complicate PR reviews for RDA API changes since so many files would have to be reviewed.
+* It would complicate PR reviews for RDA API changes since multiple files would have to be reviewed for each change.
 * Changes in conventions by the RDA API team would require changing logic in multiple places rather than just in the plugin.
 An example of this would be if they changed how they map enums to strings in their responses.